rafidghanim/CTF/hacktrace.id/README.md

 > Held by @hacktrace.id
+>
+>
-#`I didn't join this event, but I received a file attachment and I will analyze it here.`
+#`I didn't join this event, but I received some file attachment, so I will analyze it here.`